subsquid/docs/docs/evm-indexing/configuration/data-selection.md

 }
 ```

-Every field selector is a collection of boolean fields, typically (with a notable exception of [trace field selectors](#traces)) mapping one-to-one to the [fields of data items within the batch context](/evm-indexing/context-interfaces/#data-item-types).
+Every field selector is a collection of boolean fields, typically (with a notable exception of [trace field selectors](#traces)) mapping one-to-one to the fields of data items within the batch context [iterables](/evm-indexing/context-interfaces).
 Defining a field of a field selector of a given type and setting it to true will cause the processor to populate the corresponding field of all data items of that type.
-Here is a definition of a processor that requests `gas` and `value` fields for [transactions](/evm-indexing/context-interfaces/#transaction):
+Here is a definition of a processor that requests `gas` and `value` fields for transactions:
 ```ts
 let processor = new EvmBatchProcessor()
   .setFields({